TheTyrannicalOne/World-of-Warcraft/_retail_/Interface/AddOns/HandyNotes_DragonflightTreasures/RECENT_CHANGES.md

-## Changed in v40
+## Changed in v41

+* Quest ID for Liskanoth
-* Assorted rare locations and quests
+* Assorted dirt and packs